Megaputer/dts-css-modules-loader/README.md

   return content;
 }
 ```
-`namedExport` option will be ignored
+`namedExport` and `banner` option will be ignored

+### `dropEmptyFile`
+If there are no classes, the typings file will not be generated, and the existing will be deleted.

 ## Usage in Typescript
 ```ts